 Satellite Radar Interferometry - 02/05/2016

-Interferometric Synthetic Aperture Radar (InSAR) is a beautiful and powerful technology for surface deformation modelling and elevation mapping.
+Interferometric Synthetic Aperture Radar (InSAR), an active remote sensing technique that acquires images of the Earth, is a beautiful and powerful technology for surface deformation modelling and elevation mapping.
 However, InSAR also has the reputation of being a complex technology which is challenging to understand.
 This edition of Technology in Focus aims to explain the concept of InSAR.